 By the 1990s, only Caterpillar remained with its original name.
 In the mid-’90s, a wave of environmental laws forced manufacturers to begin making cleaner and more efficient diesel engines.

-The most recent recession in 2008 caused focus to change from ownership to leasing of heavy equipment.
+The most recent recession in 2008 caused the focus to change from ownership to leasing of heavy equipment.
 Currently, over 40% of all equipment is bought by rental companies.
-The pressure on manufacturers continues, to produce more energy efficient heavy equipment.
+The pressure on manufacturers continues, to produce more energy-efficient heavy equipment.
 Continued development of electrification of major engine components and more energy-efficient alternatives to conventional powertrain systems are the expected future of heavy equipment.